Transition metal thiocarbonyl complex: Preparation

-Instead of thiophosgene, chlorothioformates (ClC(S)OAr) have also been used as a source of CS ligand.
+Instead of thiophosgene, chlorothioformates (ClC(S)OAr) have also been used as a source of CS ligands.
 The thiocarbonyl analogue of Vaska's complex is prepared in this way.

 Carbon disulfide is another source of thiocarbonyl ligands, although CS_{2} is less electrophilic than thiophosgene and its alkoxy derivative.
-Carbon disulfide forms η^{2}-CS_{2} complexes, which are susceptible to desulfurization.
+Carbon disulfide forms η^{2}-CS_{2} complexes (see transition metal complexes of carbon disulfide), which are susceptible to desulfurization.
 This pattern is illustrated by the reaction of Wilkinson's catalyst (RhCl(PPh3)3):